 These are just a few of the suggestions we have for you.
 Tyrol is much, much more than ski resorts or hiking holidays.
 Moreover, if the weather isn’t the best, there are plenty of activities to keep most happy and busy for a day or three.
 We went out to see what there is to […]

-Tirol’s largest lake has been a popular tourist destination since the late 1800’s.
-With the arrival of a main train line in Inntal, and a cogwheel train up to the lake corresponding with a steamboat, tourism has flourished ever since.
+Tirol’s largest lake has been a popular tourist destination since the late 1800s.
+With the arrival of the main train line in Inntal and a cogwheel train up to the lake corresponding with a steamboat, tourism has flourished ever since.
 Moreover, surrounded by two mountain chains, Rofan to the east and Karwendel to the west, […]

-The first day, arriving at the cable car valley station to plan my runs, was exhausting.
-I could choose between 88 cable car and lifts bringing me to more than 300 km’s of prepared slopes and 200 km’s off-piste runs.
+Arriving at the cable car valley station the first day to plan my runs was demanding.
+I could choose between a whopping 88 cable cars and lifts to take me to more than 300 km of prepared slopes and 200 km’s off-piste runs.
 For beginners or first-time visitors, it can be a bit overwhelming.
-Choosing slopes I’m glad […]
+Choosing […]

 Hiking in the Alps is one of the most popular activities in Tyrol during the summer months.
 Enjoying stunning views and a day on the mountain does not necessarily, mean you need climbing gear and a marathon runner’s stamina.
 There are places perfect for family outings as well.
 Family fun There are several places where […]

 Innsbruck, the capital of Tirol, Austria spreads out in the Inn Valley where the river Inn makes a bend north, before continuing east.
-In the midst of the most alpine state of Austria, the city’s 130.000 inhabitants enjoy a thriving city and all year outdoor adventures.
-Innsbruck got it’s name from the first bridge across […]
+Located in the middle of Austria’s most alpine state, the city’s 130.000 inhabitants enjoy a thriving city and all-year outdoor adventures.
+Innsbruck got its name from the first bridge across the river […]

-t the recommendation of the local tourist office, we headed 10 kms out of Seefeld to the village of Scharnitz.
-We were booked on an excursion into the stunning Karwendel mountains by tractor.
+t the recommendation of the local tourist office, we headed 10 km out of Seefeld to the village of Scharnitz.
+We were booked on an excursion into the stunning Karwendel mountains by a tractor.
 Yes, you read it right.
-No fancy 4×4 nor luxurious hoarse carriage, but on a trailer drawn by an agricultural tractor.
-Don’t […]
+No fancy 4×4 nor luxurious horse carriage, but on a trailer drawn by an agricultural tractor. […]

 A little in the shadow of Innsbruck, which is only 10 kilometres further west, Hall does not receive visits to countless busloads with tourists.
 Something that we appreciated when we strolled around in picturesque Hall.
 We just love these small historic cities in Austria.
 The hustle and bustle of daily life, makes Hall much more […]